TACC/coe-332-sp25/docs/unit09/deployments.rst

 .. code-block:: console

-   [user-vm]$ kubectl delete pods hello-deployment-55c5b77fc-hqjwx
+   [coe332-vm]$ kubectl delete pods hello-deployment-55c5b77fc-hqjwx

 It might take a little while for the response to come back, but when it does you should see: